DataDog/datadog-cloudformation-resources/datadog-integrations-aws-handler/README.md

         ApplicationKey: <DD_APP_KEY>
 ```

+**Note** The AccountID, RoleName, and AccessKeyID cannot be updated.
+To update these fields, you must delete and recreate the stack.

 ## Property Reference:

 For a list of available properties and their descriptions and examples, see the [JSON Schema for this resource](https://github.com/DataDog/datadog-cloudformation-resources/blob/master/datadog-integrations-aws-handler/datadog-integrations-aws.json).